Looking for the best things to do in Solvang, CA? Where is Solvang? Why is it such a beloved touristy spot in Southern California?

 If you’re a foodie too, you’ll want to start off with a pastry or aebelskivers for breakfast.
 For sure.

 When to visit Solvang?
 Any time of year!
 Spring and Summer is the busiest time of year.
-I love visiting during the holidays because it’s cooler, less crowded and Christmas makes it a tad magical.
+I love visiting during the holidays for Julefest.
+Julefest is Solvang’s month-long holiday celebration.
+Solvang at Christmas is even more magical and fun.

 The reason Solvang is so popular is that we get to step into another place that isn’t reminiscent of anywhere else in California.
 It’s like having a bit of Europe in California.
 For this reason alone, Solvang is worth the visit.